 Certified Prevention Specialists who fail to re-certify before their credential expires will be subject to the following policy:

-- 90 days – 2 years: After 3 months, lapsed credentials are subject to a reinstatement fee equal to the initial application fee—$150 for CPS I / $200 for CPS II.
+- 90 days – 2 years: After 3 months, lapsed credentials are considered expired and are subject to a reinstatement fee of $150.
+Regular renewal fees will still apply.

 - After 2 years: Lapsed credentials after 2 years will be considered permanently expired and the applicant will have to re-apply as a new candidate.